mapninja/Earthsys144/GLOSSARY.md

 # Glossary

-This glossary is for **EARTHSYS 144 / ESS 164** and is aimed at students who are new to spatial data, GIS, and remote sensing.
+This glossary is part of the **Lab Section Guide for EarthSys144: Fundamentals of GIScience**, updated for **Spring 2026**.
+It is aimed at students who are new to spatial data, GIS, and remote sensing.

 Many of the definitions below are course-oriented paraphrases of foundational GIS terminology, with special attention to terms commonly used in QGIS, ArcGIS Online, Google Earth Engine, and introductory cartography.
 Several core definitions are informed by the **Esri GIS Dictionary**.